Juniper Friday! "Yeah, You Bet, Boss!"

 Read more →

-Barley, a dog, tromps about in some freshly fallen leaves on a sunny day.
+Barley, a dog, stands amid mulch and shrubbery on a sunny winter's day.

 Read more →